sphireinc/Quarry/README.md

 - Dialect-aware placeholder rendering for Postgres, MySQL, and SQLite
 - Dynamic predicates for optional filters and conditional clauses
 - Raw SQL fragments with bound arguments when you need to drop lower
-- Optional scanning and helpers for lightweight result handling and reusable query recipes
+- Optional scanning and Codex helpers for lightweight result handling and reusable query recipes

-## What Quarry Is Not
+## What Quarry Does Not Do

 Quarry is intentionally narrow.
 It helps compose SQL; it does not try to become your entire database layer.